szilch/navlight-sim/README.md

 * Selection of groups e.g. for occulting lights
 * Selection of recurrence of a light
 * Start/Stop the simulation
+* Hide toolbar on double clicking the light pane

 ## Screenshot